sebelga/gstore-node-docs/cache.md

 gstore-cache uses underneath the powerful [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager).
 This means that you can have multiple cache stores with different TTL settings for each one and that you get a [LRU memory cache](https://www.npmjs.com/package/lru-cache) instance for free.

+**Important:** Since v2.7.0 of node-cache-manager it is possible to set/get and delete multiple keys at once from the cache stores.
+Although this feature is available, you still need to provide a store that support it.
+At the time of this writing, only the _memory_ store and the [node-cache-manager-redis-store](https://github.com/dabroek/node-cache-manager-redis-store) support it.
+If you provide [another store engine](https://github.com/BryanDonovan/node-cache-manager#store-engines) that does not support _mget_ or _mset_ you will still be able to use the cache but you won't be able to fetch **multiple** keys from the Datastore and cache them.

 ## Activate the cache

 You activate the cache by passing a configuration object during the gstore initialization.
 You can also just pass **true** and the default cache config of gstore-cache will be used.